AndreaMovilla/Quality-Assurance/Adittional documentation.md

 While the reference and analysis folder can have any name desired, the PET and Reference_segmentations folders must be named as stated.
 ## Quality assurance
 With Quality_Assurance.py the user can choose between volume, activity concentration and spatial resolution quantification.
+After the user has chosen the type of analysis, it will run the script for that analysis: QA_Volumes.py, QA_Activity.py or QA_Resolution.py.
-The inputs necessary to run this script are:
+A window will appear asking for the inputs necessary to run the script, which are:

  - Reference folder directory